umr-amap/StormR/README.md

 ## Products
-stormR let the user compute several products.
+StormR let the user compute several products.
 They can either be computed on specific longitude/latitute coordinates or rasterized over the location of interest.
 The following describes the products available: <br />